MiWay: Fares

-As of 1 July 2025, MiWay's cash fare is $4.25 for riders aged 13 to 64 and $1.00 for riders aged 65 and older with valid senior photo identification.
-Customers can also pay their MiWay bus fare by contactless credit or debit card and the current adult cash fare price is deducted.
+As of 1 July 2026, MiWay's cash fare is $4.50 for riders aged 13+ without a Presto card.
+Customers can also pay their MiWay bus fare by tapping a contactless credit or debit card on the Presto fare reader and the current cash fare price is deducted.
 Presto cards have been accepted throughout the entire MiWay system since May 30, 2011.
 Since July 29, 2019, riders can also use their Presto cards to pay both their MiWay and Toronto Transit Commission (TTC) fares on TTC-operated bus routes 52B and 52D.
 Credit and debit cards including those loaded on mobile wallets are accepted on the Presto reader as of August 11, 2022.
-A fare of $4.25 is deducted (regardless of age).
-Children under the age of 12 can ride all MiWay bus routes fare-free when travelling with an accompanying adult (as they can on GO Transit and the TTC).
-Children travelling alone, even though they can ride fare-free, must tap a valid child Presto card when boarding the bus, but no fare is deducted.
-Seniors ages 65 and up can also ride fare-free on all MiWay bus routes when they tap a valid senior Presto card when boarding the bus (as they can on Oakville Transit) but no fare is deducted.
+A fare of $4.50 is deducted (regardless of age or occupation).
+Children ages 0-12 can ride all MiWay bus routes fare-free when travelling with an accompanying adult.
+Seniors ages 65 and over, along with Canadian Armed Forces (CAF) veteran members, must tap a valid Presto card to ride the MiWay bus for free, otherwise they are charged the full cash fare.
+Additionally, children travelling alone must also tap a valid child Presto card when boarding the bus.

 Cash-paying customers can ask the bus driver for a printed paper transfer after depositing a cash fare into the fare box.
-For customers paying a single-ride fare by Presto card or credit or debit card, an electronic transfer is automatically stored on their card after their initial tap-on.
+For customers paying a single-ride fare with Presto, credit, or debit cards, an electronic transfer is automatically stored on their card after their initial tap-on.

-Transfers are valid for two hours in any direction, including transfers to and from Brampton Transit, Oakville Transit, Milton Transit, York Regional Transit services from the time of issue.
-Additionally customers who pay their fares by Presto, credit or debit card can also transfer between MiWay and Toronto Transit Commission (TTC) services for free within 2 hours of paying the initial fare.
-However this does not apply to paper transfers.
+Transfers are valid for two hours on any route in any direction, including those to and from other GTHA transit service providers under the aforementioned One Fare program: TTC, Brampton Transit, Burlington Transit, Oakville Transit, Milton Transit, and York Region Transit from the time of issue.
+For free 2-hour transfers between MiWay and TTC, customers must use a physical or digital Presto card, credit card or debit card, as free transfers between TTC and MiWay are not available with cash fares and paper transfers.